contract1/beck-lith-sdk-public/README.md

 # Critical Notice

-This repository contains ONLY a public version of NIST-standard Dilithium + Kyber signatures applied to ERC-827 token transfers.
+This repository contains ONLY a public version of NIST-standard Dilithium + Kyber signatures applied to token transfers in blockchains network.

 # What's included:
 - Basic Dilithium signature generation (NIST reference)